 As Orthodox Christians we believe that the Saints in Heaven can pray for us in our need.
 We also believe that it is important when a Church is built or a new Community is established that a Saint that is appropriate is chosen to be our Patron (someone to look to for inspiration) as well as one who seek to protect us.
-In our case we have two; The Theotokos (God Bearer) Ever Virgin Mary and St Raphael of Brooklyn.
+In our case we have two; The Theotokos (God Bearer) Ever Virgin Mary and St Ignatius the God-bearer of Antioch.

 In our Community we look to this feast day for inspiration as it celebrates the appearance of the Mother of God at Blachernae (Vlaherna) in the tenth century.
 At the end of St. Andrei (Andrew of Constantinople) Yurodivyi's life, he, with his disciple St. Epiphanius, and a group of people, saw the Mother of God, St. John the Baptist, and several other saints and angels during a vigil in the Church of Blachernae, nearby the city gates.
 The Blachernae Palace church was where several of her relics were kept.
 The relics were her robe, veil, and part of her belt that had been transferred from Palestine during the fifth century.

 The Theotokos approached the center of the church, knelt down and remained in prayer for a long time.
 Her face was drowned in tears.
 Then she took her veil (cerement) off and spread it over the people as a sign of protection.
 During the time, the people in the city were threatened by a barbarian invasion.
 After the appearance of the Mother of God, the danger was averted and the city was spared from bloodshed and suffering

 St Ignatius of Antioch